jWhitten37/jWhitten37.github.io/README.md

 # Hello Git and GitHub from Codecademy!
-## This is my first 'real' GitHub space
-### I'll be practicing with Git and GitHub to create my own website
+### I'll be practicing lessons learned through Codecademy with Git and GitHub.